Ada-Developers-Academy/ada-precourse-v2/intro-to-python/loops.md

     Execute the code in `game.py`.
 Check the last assumption that we made – that we only need to check `waiting_for_correct_guess` to give the user the "You ran out of guesses" feedback.
 It seems like we're checking the wrong variable!
 In cases like this it can be useful to "be the computer" and run through the code manually.
 Write down the state of the variables at each pass through the loop and make sure that the loop is doing what we think it is doing.
 Does the `waiting_for_correct_guess` variable give us the information that we think it does in every situation?
 Walk through the code with the following various possibilities, also known as "test cases":
     * The user guesses correctly
-    * The user doesn't guess and runs out of guesses
+    * The user doesn't guess correctly and runs out of guesses
     * The user guesses correctly on the last try

     Confirm that the code works according to the requirements for the test cases outlined above.